turgaygulmez/ai-tutorial/README.md

 ### Perceptrons

 The Perceptron defines the first step into Neural Networks.
 It represents a single neuron with only one input layer, and no hidden layers.
-Consider them as a single node which is responsible to make a single decision.

 ### Neural Networks

 Neural Networks are Multi-Layer Perceptrons.
-Meaning each node is connected to each other to perform more complex tasks.
+Meaning each neural is connected to each other to perform more complex tasks.

 ![image info](https://www.w3schools.com/ai/img_nn_single_600.jpg)